jquense/react-list/README.md

 positioning instead of the default `translate`.
 This can help performance on mobile devices, but is supported by fewer browsers.

+##### scrollParent

+A DOM node or component instance that represents the scroll parent of the list.
+By default `react-list` will locate the correct `scrollParent` automatically so you only need to specify one if you are doing something tricky like adjusting the `overflow` style dynamically.

 ## Methods

 ##### scrollTo(index)